Gedion-01/et-calendar/README.md

   Custom class names for styling the calendar.

 - `popoverProps?: PopoverProps`
-  Props to customize the popover behavior and appearance.
+  Props to customize the popover behavior.

 - `ethiopianTabName?: string`
   Custom label for the Ethiopian calendar tab when both calendars are displayed.